sumurthy/officescripts-projects/README.md

 ## Support

-**This repository is not currently being maintained.
-Samples and guidance here could be out of date.
+**This repository is currently not being maintained.
+Samples and guidance mentioned in the repo and related videos could be out of date.
 Please refer to official documentation for the latest.**

 ## Basics